digitalbricklayer/techteapotcom/src/content/posts/my-worst-nightmare-revisited/index.md

 ---
 title: "My Worst Nightmare Revisited"
 date: 2022-10-27
+description: "It is a testament to how far consumer electronics has come in the last 15 years that I don't get pestered any more about fixing PCs."
-lead: "It is a testament to how far consumer electronics has come in the last 20 years that I don't get pestered any more about fixing PCs."
+lead: "It is a testament to how far consumer electronics has come in the last 15 years that I don't get pestered any more about fixing PCs."
 ---

 <!--more-->